 Initiated and directed through a 2010 Congressional Appropriation, the NASA Carbon Monitoring System (CMS) is a forward-looking initiative designed to make significant contributions in characterizing, quantifying, understanding, and predicting the evolution of global carbon sources and sinks through improved monitoring of carbon stocks and fluxes.

-- Uncertainty is Political!
-CMS Applications Policy Speaker Lunch Series #1 at NASA/GSFC on Monday, January 27, 2014.
-See details
+- CMS Applications Policy Speaker Lunch Series #1

-- CMS Timeline added with links to Phase One Components webpage
+- CMS Timeline added with links to Phase One Components see webpage